Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     import slgsw

-However, by doing so you will need to reference the module to use the initialization function by typing "slgsw." in front of every slgsw function, for example:
+However, by doing so you will need to reference the module to use the initialization function by typing "slgsw." in front of the slgsw function, eg:

     slgsw.slgsw(scope,creds)